History associated with The Chichester Hotel

 Bishop Lancelot Andrewes (1555-1625) was said to have mastered fifteen modern languages and six ancient ones.
 He was the principal translator of the King James (Authorised) version of the Bible, published in 1611, and was personally credited with translating the ‘Pentateuch’, the first five books of the bible, into English.
 There is a monument to his memory in Southwark Cathedral.

-Prior to and during the Second World War Chichester Hall was a farmhouse, until a V2 rocket landed in the adjoining field and rendered the house uninhabitable.
-It remained so until it was acquired by Richard Harris in 1972 and restored.
+Prior to and during the Second World War, Chichester Hall was a farmhouse, until a V2 rocket landed in the adjoining field and rendered the house uninhabitable.
+It remained so until it was acquired by Frank Harris in 1972 and restored.